zowe/docs-site/docs/user-guide/k8s-introduction.md

 ## Known limitations

-- IP Explorer App Framework application is not currently available in Kubernetes deployment.
-- You may encounter an issue that API Catalog is not showing up in Zowe Desktop.
-You can restart the api-catalog Pod as a temporary mitigation.
+- You may encounter an issue that some plugins are not showing up in Zowe Desktop.
+You can try `Refresh Applications` icon showing up in Desktop start menu.
-- You may encounter an issue when using the API Catalog Try Out function.
-The test server is not reachable from your browser.
+- You may encounter an issue that some services are not showing up in Zowe API Catalog.
+You can try `Refresh Static APIs` button showing up in top-right corner of API Catalog web page.